-Next to this we highly recommend to measure from time to time the overall Awingu appliance resource consumption and when needed add extra resources.
+Next to this we highly recommend to measure the overall Awingu appliance resource consumption from time to time and to add extra resources when needed.

 Single node Awingu

 In a single node set-up, all processes are running on a single VM (frontend role, backend role and database role).
 This architecture can support only a limited number of the concurrent users.
 This has resulted in the following deployment recommendations: